-(Standard on Assurance Engagements (ASAE) 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information describes the elements and objectives of an Assurance Engagement conducted under that Standard and the Assurance Framework provides a general description of Assurance Engagements to which Australian Auditing Standards (ASAs), Standards on Review Engagements (ASREs) and Standards on Assurance Engagements (ASAEs) apply.)
+(For guidance on Assurance Engagements, see the Framework for Assurance Engagements issued by the AUASB.
+The Framework for Assurance Engagements-Standard on Assurance Engagements (ASAE) 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information describes the elements and objectives of an Assurance Engagement-and identifies engagements conducted under that Standard and the Assurance Framework provides a general description of Assurance Engagements to which Australian Auditing Standards (ASAs), Standards on Review Engagements (ASREs) and Standards on Assurance Engagements (ASAEs) apply.)